ridamansour/Bulldozers-price-predictor/README.md

 # 🚜 Bulldozer Price Estimator using Machine Learning

-This project builds a machine learning model to predict the selling price of used cars based on various features like brand, age, kilometers driven, fuel type, and more.
+This project builds a machine learning model to predict the selling price of used bulldozers based on various features like brand, age, kilometers driven, fuel type, and more.
 The goal is to assist buyers and sellers in making informed decisions.

 ---

 ## 📌 Project Overview

-* **Objective**: Predict the price of a car based on input features.
+* **Objective**: Predict the price of a bulldozer based on input features.
-* **Dataset**: A cleaned and preprocessed dataset of used cars.
+* **Dataset**: A cleaned and preprocessed dataset of used bulldozers.
-* **Outcome**: A regression model capable of estimating car prices with reasonable accuracy.
+* **Outcome**: A regression model capable of estimating bulldozer prices with reasonable accuracy.

 ---